mxbi/HFC-Lyme-Disease/README.md

 3. Incidence (Upper 95th Confidence Interval)

 ***Note: Data is missing for "Bournemouth", "City of London", and "Isles of Scilly".
-These councils are therefore optional***
+These councils are therefore optional.***

 ## Joining the contest & Getting Started